Ghaziabad: 6 members of family killed as bus driving wrong way collides with SUV

 Six members of a family on their way to a temple in Rajasthan from Meerut were killed and two others injured when their sport utility vehicle (SUV) collided head-on with a speeding bus driving the wrong way on the Delhi-Meerut Expressway in Ghaziabad on Tuesday.

-Additional deputy police commissioner (ADCP) Ramanand Kushwaha said the bus had “on school duty” written in it but it was deployed for ferrying staff of a private company in Noida.
+Additional deputy police commissioner Ramanand Kushwaha said the bus had “on school duty” written in it but it was deployed for ferrying staff of a private company in Noida.
 He added the bus ferried students of a Noida school over a year back.
 “Although the bus was not of the school, it still has ‘on school duty’ marking on it and also mentioned the name of a private school in Noida.”
 He added this was a matter for further probe.

-“The bus driver filled CNG at Ghazipur, Delhi, and drove the bus the wrong way on the expressway,” said Kushwaha.
+Kushwaha said the driver filled CNG at Ghazipur, Delhi, before driving the bus the wrong way on the expressway.
+He added once the bus entered the wrong lane, it could not have been stopped had the National Highways Authority of India (NHAI) alerted them, triggering a blame game.

-He added the two injured people aged eight and 36 were undergoing treatment for severe injuries and that eight people were in the SUV.
+He added that the two injured people aged eight and 36 were undergoing treatment for severe injuries and that eight were in the SUV.

 Sanjay Yadav, a family member of those killed in the accident, said his two cousins with their families were in the SUV.
-“One of my cousins, his wife, and his two sons died in the accident.
-The daughter and wife of another cousin, who and his son survived, were also killed.
+“One of my cousins, his wife, and their two sons died in the accident.
+His entire family was killed.
+The daughter and wife of another cousin, who survived along with his son, were also killed.
 The two are under treatment.”

 Yadav said the eight left Meerut around 4am for Khatu Shyam Temple in Rajastahn’s Sikar.
 “They were to have breakfast at the house of a relative in Gurugram.
 Some of their family members from Gurugram were also to accompany them to the Khatu Shyam Temple.”